johnyorke/JYGraphView/README.md

 // Set the data for the graph
 // Send only an array of number values graphView.graphData = [self createArrayOfNumbersToPassToGraph];

+// Set the xAxis labels (optional)
+// Can send numbers or strings (it's printed using stringWithFormat:"%@") graphView.graphXAxisLabels = [self createXAxisLabelArray];

 [self presentViewController:graphView animated:YES completion:nil];
     }